danielpmadden/ai-osi-stack/docs/aeip-spec-v1-3.md

 Reflection captures post-commit analysis without modifying prior layers.
 It enables teams to surface `postCommitInsights`, reference `updateProposalId` artifacts that propose schema or policy adjustments, and document `reflectionSummary` observations.
 Reflection remains optional to maintain agility, yet its disciplined use fosters continual improvement.
 Implementations may couple reflection entries with learning systems that recalibrate model oversight thresholds or review human feedback loops.

 Reflection practices include retrospective workshops, statistical analyses of drift incidents, and knowledge-base updates.
-Organizations may publish anonymized reflection digests to foster community learning while preserving confidentiality.
+Independent Custodians may publish anonymized reflection digests to foster community learning while preserving confidentiality.
 Reflection entries are versioned, ensuring that lessons remain linked to the exact governance era in which they were learned.

 ## 5. Protocol Operations